tomorrow-one/transactional-outbox/README.md

     * Proposed value: 5s
 * `String lockOwnerId`: used to identify the instance trying to obtain the lock, **must be unique** per instance (!) (you could e.g. use the hostname)
 * `String eventSource`: used as value for the `x-source` header set for a message published to Kafka
+* `CleanupSettings cleanupSettings`: specifies the interval for cleaning up the outbox and the retention time for processed records, i.e. how long to keep processed records before deleting them.
+Set `cleanupSettings` to `null` if you prefer manual or no cleanup at all.
+See also [How to house keep your outbox table](#how-to-house-keep-your-outbox-table) below.
 * `Map<String, Object> producerProps`: the properties used to create the `KafkaProducer` (contains e.g. `bootstrap.servers` etc)
 * `AutowireCapableBeanFactory beanFactory`: used to create the lock service (`OutboxLockService`)